-Some years ago, an airplane on which I was a passenger landed on time at 2:20 in the morning, concluding the flight.
+Some years ago, an airplane on which I was a passenger landed on time at 2:20 in the morning, which concluded the flight.
 I checked through customs and rented a car in very little time.

-I then drove to the Hilton Park Nicosia hotel property where I had a reservation, knowing that they have free Internet access in their hotel lobby.
+I then drove to the Hilton Park Nicosia hotel property — which has since been renovated and is now known simply as Hilton Nicosia — where I had a reservation, knowing that they have free Internet access in their hotel lobby.
 It was still dark outside when I arrived at the property, as it was not time for the sun to rise just yet.
 Prepared with an alternate plan, I approached the agent at the front desk and inquired about accessing the Internet, as I would check into the hotel later that day.
 He had absolutely no problem with that request.

 After accessing the Internet and getting some work completed, I then thanked him and was about to leave, intending on returning later in the day to check in.
 He asked how I arrived at the hotel.
 I said that I rented a car.
 He thought for a moment and then said, “Come on.
 I will check you in now.”
 I initially thought I misheard him asked if he was sure.
 He insisted.